HuixinZhong/HuixinZhong.github.io/_teaching/AI-Challenge.md

 location: "Bath, UK"
 ---

-This unit requires students majoring in AI to put forward an interdisciplinary solution including computer science, social science, and electronic engineering in a group based on the current challenges faced by AI.
-I guide each team in brainstorming, formulating the division of labor and timeline, and the social science aspect of the project.
+In this unit, AI Ph.D. students are required to collaborate in interdisciplinary teams to propose solutions to current AI challenges that integrate computer science, social science, and electronic engineering.
+As the instructor, I guide each team in brainstorming, establishing clear roles and responsibilities, developing timelines, and ensuring that the social science aspect of the project is fully considered.